TomDDG/ZXPicoIF2Lite/README.md

 In homage to Paul's work, and to highlight the compatibility, I renamed the unit to ZX PicoZXCx.

-Currently supports normal and ZXC2 cartridges only and tested with [Spectrum ROM Tester](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_ROM_Tester.htm), [Spectrum 128k Emulator (with & without IF1)](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spectrum_128.htm) and [Spanish 128k Emulator](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spanish_128.htm)
+Currently supports normal and ZXC2 cartridges only.
+ZX2 compatibility was tested with [Spectrum ROM Tester](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_ROM_Tester.htm), [Spectrum 128k Emulator (with & without IF1)](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spectrum_128.htm) and [Spanish 128k Emulator](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spanish_128.htm)

 ## The Interface